André De Shields: Career

+1969–1979: Hair and career beginnings

 De Shields began his professional career in the 1969 Chicago production of Hair, which led to a role in The Me Nobody Knows and participation in Chicago's Organic Theater Company.
-He performed in a number of Off-Off-Broadway productions at La MaMa Experimental Theatre Club in the East Village of Manhattan during the 1970s, 1980s, and early 1990s.
-These included Ken Rubenstein's Sacred Guard (1973), Lamar Alford's Thoughts (1974), and the Cotton Club Gala with music by Aaron Bell and directed by Ellen Stewart (1985).
-He co-wrote (with Judith Cohen) and directed an evening of songs called Judith and the Cohen Sisters in Midnight in Manhattan at La MaMa in September/October 1984.
-He directed a production of Chico Kasinoir's The Adventures of Rhubarb: The Rock and Roll Rabbit in 1985 and a production of his own work, Saint Tous, to celebrate Black History Month at La MaMa in February 1991.
+He has performed in a number of Off-Off-Broadway productions at La MaMa Experimental Theatre Club in the East Village of Manhattan, including Ken Rubenstein's Sacred Guard (1973) and Lamar Alford's Thoughts (1974).

 He made his Broadway debut as Xander in Stuart Gordon's 1973 Warp! and next appeared in Paul Jabara's 1973 Rachael Lily Rosenbloom (And Don't You Ever Forget It), which closed during previews.
 He then appeared in the title role of The Wiz, Charlie Smalls and William F. Brown's 1975 musical directed by Geoffrey Holder.

 After choreographing two Bette Midler musicals, De Shields returned to Broadway to perform in the musical revue Ain't Misbehavin' in 1978.
-The original production ran for over 1,600 shows and De Shields earned a 1978 Drama Desk nomination for his performance.
+The original production ran for over 1,600 shows and De Shields earned a 1978 Drama Desk Award nomination for his performance.
 Three years later, he returned to Broadway to perform in Stardust: The Mitchell Parrish Musical, a musical revue featuring the lyricist's work with Hoagy Carmichael, Benny Goodman, Duke Ellington, and Leroy Anderson.

+1980–2018: Career fluctuations

+De Shields won a Primetime Emmy Award for Outstanding Individual Achievement for his performance in the 1982 NBC broadcast of Ain't Misbehavin', and played Tweedledum in a 1983 televised production of Alice in Wonderland that also featured Eve Arden, Richard Burton, Colleen Dewhurst, James Coco, Kaye Ballard, and Nathan Lane.

-In 1984, De Shields wrote, choreographed, directed, and starred in André De Shields' Haarlem Nocturne, a Broadway musical revue featuring standards from the American songbook, pop hits from the early 1960s, and De Shields' own songs.
+He wrote, choreographed, directed, and starred in André De Shields' Haarlem Nocturne, a 1984 Broadway musical revue featuring standards from the American songbook, pop hits from the early 1960s, and De Shields' own songs.
 The revue was produced at the Latin Quarter and at La MaMa (with music by Marc Shaiman).
-He appeared in a revival of Ain't Misbehavin' in 1988, and next appeared on Broadway in 1997 as the Jester in Play On!, a musical based on Ellington's songs.
-De Shields earned Tony and Drama Desk nominations for his performance.
+He co-wrote (with Judith Cohen) and directed an evening of songs called Judith and the Cohen Sisters in Midnight in Manhattan at La MaMa in September/October 1984.
+De Shields appeared in the Cotton Club Gala at La MaMa in 1985, with music by Aaron Bell and directed by Ellen Stewart.
+He directed a production of Chico Kasinoir's The Adventures of Rhubarb: The Rock and Roll Rabbit in 1985.
+He appeared in a revival of Ain't Misbehavin' in 1988.
+He directed a production of his own work, Saint Tous, to celebrate Black History Month at La MaMa in February 1991.
+De Shields next appeared on Broadway in 1997 as the Jester in Play On!, a musical based on Ellington's songs, earning Tony and Drama Desk nominations for his performance.
+He appeared on television on Another World, Cosby, Sex and the City, Great Performances, Lipstick Jungle, Law & Order, and Law & Order: Special Victims Unit.